Understanding Sinus Lift Procedure For Dental Implants

 Sinus Lift and Implant Procedure

-This pre-operative planning ensures that the most suitable graft material is chosen to meet the patient’s specific needs.
-Autogenous grafts are particularly valuable as they utilise bone tissue from the patient’s own body, with natural growth factors contributing to successful bone regeneration.
+This pre-operative planning ensures that the most suitable graft material meets the patient’s needs.
+Autogenous grafts are particularly valuable as they utilise bone tissue from the patient’s body, with natural growth factors contributing to successful bone regeneration.
 On the other hand, allogeneic and xenogeneic graft materials are acquired from alternative sources but undergo rigorous processing to ensure safety and efficacy.
 Their use depends on individual patient factors, including bone quality and quantity.

 Step I – Pre-Operative Assessment